 As 29 March fast approaches, and the UK prepares itself - as well as it can - to leave the European Union, new research shows that more than a third of UK retailers aren’t fully prepared for the potential outcome of a no-deal Brexit.

 The research, conducted by Retail Economics and Squire Patton Boggs, surveyed 26 large UK retailers with a combined turnover of 100 billion pounds in the last financial year.
-Of those retailers surveyed, over a third admitted that they had ‘done little to no preparation’ or feel ‘very underprepared’ for a hard Brexit, while the majority (52 percent) had done ‘some preparation’.
-Just 15 percent indicated that they ‘feel very prepared’.
+Of those retailers surveyed, over a third admitted they had “done little to no preparation” or feel “very underprepared” for a hard Brexit, while the majority (52 percent) had done “some preparation”.
+Just 15 percent indicated they “feel very prepared”.

-More than a third of UK retailers unprepared for a no-deal Brexit
+More than a third of retailers unprepared for no-deal Brexit

 Top three concerns for UK retailers: